Off-Duty Headlines - June'22

 Estimated Read Time: 3 minutes

-Officers have been prevented from working some off-duty jobs which affect local businesses in the area.
+Officers were prevented from working some off-duty jobs which affects local businesses in the area.
 The department’s secondary employment policy gives the Chief authority to stop officers from working extra-duty jobs for any employer or business deemed inappropriate.

 Agency Blind Spot:

 While restricting officers from working off-duty in certain establishments and situations can be a wise practice, it can also add an undue amount of work to agencies managing their own programs.
 Agencies without a third-party administrative provider can find themselves spending increased time and taxpayer dollars on the workforce required to enforce all rules and restrictions.
-Administrators should review centrally-administered programs which provide more program control and decreased cost.
+Therefore, administrators should review centrally-administered programs, which provide more program control and decreased cost.

 READ MORE